 Plant a Weleda forest

-This year, as part of our Save Earth's Skin campaign, we'll be working with TreeSisters to plant a tree for every Skin Food product sold from April through to June on weleda.co.uk, through Weleda Wellbeing Advisors, and via selected retail partners.
+In 2022, as part of our Save Earth's Skin campaign, we worked with TreeSisters to plant a tree for every Skin Food product sold from April through to June on weleda.co.uk, through Weleda Wellbeing Advisors, and via selected retail partners.
+This is because planting trees is one of the best ways to protect Earth's soil.

 What is our vision?